Of course, here in the United States, we have 94 million not working, and they are all eating.

 What matters is there's no reason to cut tuition.

-Well, I learned after the program yesterday that in Washington State, Republicans have actually cut college tuition at state-run schools.
+Well, I learned after the program yesterday that in Washington state, Republicans have actually cut college tuition at state-run schools.

-The long and short of it is that Republicans, with the help of a one conservative Democrat, have control of the Senate, just the Senate in Washington.
+The long and short of it is that Republicans, with the help of one conservative Democrat, have control of the Senate, just the Senate in Washington.

 That's all they've got.

-Now you hear McConnell, for example, say, well, can't do anything here.
+Now, you hear McConnell, for example, say, well, can't do anything here.

-Uh all we have is the House.
+All we have is the House.

-You know, you give us the Senate.
+You give us the Senate.

 Now we're talking.

-Okay, we gave them the Senate.
+Okay, we gave him the Senate.

 Well, you know what?